sf105/sttp-book/design-by-contracts.md

 When an input makes the property fail, QuickCheck tries to find shrink this input while it still makes the property fail.
 That way it gets the small part of the larger input that actually causes the problem.

-{% include example-begin.html %}
+As an example:
-A property of Strings is that if we add two strings together, the length of the result should be the same as the sum of the lengths of the two strings summed.
+a property of Strings is that if we add two strings together, the length of the result should be the same as the sum of the lengths of the two strings summed.
 We can use property-based testing and the QuickCheck's implementation to make tests for this property.

 ```java